dergigi/dergigi.github.io/21-lessons.md

 Bitcoin taught me that me that sound money is essential.

 ---

-### Conclusion

-As we leave the “blockchain not bitcoin” days behind us, most people start to realize that there is not a single invention which encapsulates the genius of Bitcoin.
-It is the combination of multiple, previously unrelated pieces, glued together by game theoretical incentives, which make up the revolution that is Bitcoin.

-For me, the economic teachings of Bitcoin are as fascinating as the philosophical ones examined in [part one][I].
-Being a technophile, I can’t wait to tell you what Bitcoin taught me about technology in the third and final part of this series.

-As mentioned before, I think that any answer to the question “What have you learned from Bitcoin?” will always be incomplete.
-The symbiosis of the two living systems examined here — Bitcoin and economics — is too intertwined and evolving too fast to ever be fully understood by a single person.

-> “I don’t believe we shall ever have a good money again before we take the thing out of the hands of government, that is, we can’t take it violently out of the hands of government, all we can do is by some sly roundabout way introduce something that they can’t stop.”
-> <cite>[Friedrich Hayek][sly roundabout way]</cite>

-Learning these lessons enabled me to finally understand what Hayek meant by the above.
-I believe that Bitcoin is the sly, roundabout way to re-introduce sound money to the world.
-Thanks to the economic teachings of Bitcoin I learned what good money is and that having it is possible.

-What have you learned from Bitcoin?

----

 # Chapter III - Technology
 ---

 What is Bitcoin?
 The many answers to this question are as interesting as